 This method of financing improves your cash flow by eliminating the 30-120 day wait for invoice payments, and means that you will have more accessible working capital with which to continue growing your business.

 There are a few different avenues to go down when it comes to invoice finance.
 First there is invoice factoring, where the process is disclosed and your customers are aware that the invoices are being financed as they pay their due amount to the funder rather than to you.
 Invoice discounting is a confidential facility where your customers pay their due amount into a trust account that is in your business’s name and is handled by the funder.

-As a start-up, you may not qualify for discounting as there are certain requirements you must meet (such as established credit collection process or trading history) so you can opt for a CHOCS facility.
-This stands for Client Handles Own Collections and is essentially and invoice factoring agreement where you are responsible for chasing your clients for payment rather than your funder doing it.
+As a start-up, you may not qualify for discounting as there are certain requirements you must meet (such as established credit collection process or trading history).
+Instead, you can opt for a CHOCS facility.
+This stands for Client Handles Own Collections and is essentially an invoice factoring agreement where you are responsible for chasing your clients for payment rather than your funder doing this for you.

 Family and friends

 Members of your family or close friends are likely to be supportive of your new business venture and may be in a position to help you with a loan.
 This might also mean you won’t pay interest as you would with a bank loan, and repayment terms will be more flexible.
-To keep things uncomplicated and streamlined, it’s still important to treat this like any other business arrangement and come up with a written agreement to decide what each of you will provide.
+To keep things uncomplicated and streamlined, it’s still important to treat this like any other business arrangement and come up with a written agreement to decide what each of you will provide at the start up stage and also as the business grows.
 This will prevent any awkward misunderstandings later on and will keep the boundaries of business and family or friendship unblurred.